fANZYo/barrickInnovatesHack/README.md

 ```

 #### Truffle
+Truffle is a JavaScript framework for Ethereum development.
 `# sudo npm i -g truffle`

-Then you'll need to compile the smart contracts and migrate them to the blockchain.
+Then you'll need to compile the contracts and migrate them to the blockchain.

 From the project folder run:
 ```